mohitsinha/mohitsinha.github.io/_posts/2017-09-24-reactor-tutorial.md

 We can use all the Java 8 Stream operations on `Mono` & `Flux`.

-In the first example, we mapped a `Mono` emitting a name to a `Mono` with the same name in lower-case.
+In the first example, we mapped a `Mono` emitting a name to a `Mono` emitting the same name in lower-case.
 We verified that the resulting `Mono` emitted the same name in lower-case.

-In the second example, we mapped a `Flux` emitting names to a `Flux` with the names in lower-case after applying a filter that passed only names starting with 'k'.
+In the second example, we mapped a `Flux` emitting names to a `Flux` emitting the names in lower-case after applying a filter that passed only names starting with 'k'.
 We verified that the resulting `Flux` emitted only names starting with 'k' in lower-case.

 <script src="https://gist.github.com/mohitsinha/a771ac374e48264760c3605273daaf37.js"></script>

+In the first example, we have 3 `Flux`es emitting the title, first name and the last name.
+`Flux.zip` is combining them in a strict sequence (when all `Flux`es have emitted their _nth_ item).
+We then concatenated them to create a `Flux` emitting the full names.

+In the second example, we created a `Flux` that generates a long value every _5 ms_.
+We then combined it with the `Flux` firstNames.
+Hence, the resulting `Flux` will emit a value after every _5 ms_.
+We used this `Flux` similarly as in the previous example and verified that the sequence of combination is maintained despite the delay.

 <script src="https://gist.github.com/mohitsinha/19179628004cdf36e738a00c9a83990b.js"></script>

+Interleaving is a concept in which data is written non-sequentially to improve performance.

+We have two `Flux`es, one of them emitting values with a delay.
+`Flux.mergeWith` merges them into an interleaved sequence.
+Hence, we see that the sequence has changed.

+`Flux.concatWith` merges them into a non-interleaved sequence.
+Hence, we see that the sequence remains the same despite the delay.

 <script src="https://gist.github.com/mohitsinha/e7f22d658586f45bac4614a044e93b49.js"></script>